Holiday Buy and Sell

 We know that everyone is different when it comes to holidays, which is why once a year colleagues can buy or sell holiday for the next holiday year.

 Some people prefer more time-off work than their standard entitlement allows, while others might not know what to do with it all.
-That’s why we give you the flexibility to buy or sell up to five days of annual leave (pro rata if part time).
+That’s why we give you the flexibility to buy or sell up to five days of annual leave (pro rata for working patterns).
 This benefit is only available to colleagues on the Anchor payroll system with a fixed income.

 You’re not committed forever.
 When you request to buy or sell holiday it only applies for that holiday year.
 Want to know more?
 Read the FAQs below.